jungle126/BC_steady_state/README.md

 In this project, if you are using the Docker image to run 'PartMC-MOSAIC', you only need to enter the command ```./run.sh``` to run it.
 If you have installed 'PartMC-MOSAIC' locally, you need to manually modify the PartMC-MOSAIC running command in the ```./run.sh``` file.
 ***
 ## 3. The pre-process data of this project
 In this section, you can learn about the preprocessing data, how to obtain it, and how to use it.
+Before running the Python script, make sure that the required libraries for the script are installed, otherwise errors may occur.

 ### 3.1 Introduction of pre-process scripts
 The preprocessing scripts are used to process the output data of 'PartMC-MOSAIC' in nc format to obtain the required information for the study.
 In this project, the main preprocessing script is the set of functions in ```NC_X.py```, which can output information such as individual particle Dc and Dp, mass of each component, and number concentration of black carbon particles.
 Since the individual particle Dc and Dp information is repeatedly used in this project and both 'Python' and 'MATLAB' are used for data processing and plotting, some data information is stored in CSV files to improve overall efficiency.